aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/secure-public-access/README.md

 ```

 Find and note down the ARN of the secret that contains your public TLS certificate private key.

-#### `wildcardDNS`: Public Wildcard DNS

-This variable defines the public wildcard DNS pattern for bootstrap servers to be used by Kafka clients.
-It should match the wildcard DNS of the public TLS certificate.

 #### `port`: Public TCP Port